Updated Feb 23, 2026

 Payments in iGaming are harder than payments in regular e-commerce.
 Three reasons.

 Third, compliance keeps changing.
 The EU's Sixth Anti-Money Laundering Directive added new requirements for transaction monitoring.
 The UK's Gambling Commission updated its rules on affordability checks, which directly affect payment flows.
 Brazil just launched its regulatory framework.
-Every market has its own rules, and your payment provider needs to keep up — or you're the one paying fines.
+Every market has its own rules, and your payment provider needs to keep up.
+Otherwise, you're the one paying fines.

 Beyond these three, there are practical problems: multi-currency conversion costs eating into margins, slow settlement times tying up working capital, and player verification requirements that add friction to the deposit flow and kill conversion rates.